-Science believes in measurement.
-Scientists measure objects, energy fields, heat, a lot of stuff to which humanity has access through their senses.
-Scientists also deduce, with math.
+Scientists believe in measurement.
+They measure objects, energy fields, heat, a lot of stuff to which humanity has access through their senses.
+They also deduce, with math.
 And they do what is called abductive reasoning, in other words hypothetical explanation: this morning the grass outside is very wet, therefore it must have rained last night.
-Scientists can adhere to a variety of ideas and remain scientists.
-Some scientists are religious.
-Some might belong to a school of thought called dualism, which accepts reality as both spiritual and material.
-And there are those who instead limit themselves to the empirical and described themselves as adhering to the "philosophy of science."

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.